When is season 2 of Ricky Gervais series After Life released?

 Gervais will certainly be again because the creator and star of the present and, though casting hasn’t been confirmed, it’s anticipated that many of the unique actors will reprise their roles within the sitcom, together with…

-Tim Plester’s character Julian isn’t anticipated to return – except, like Lisa, he seems in flashbacks.
+Tim Plester’s character Julian shouldn’t be anticipated to return – except, like Lisa, he seems in flashbacks.

-Gervais beforehand revealed that there’s “a little clue” within the closing episode of the primary season as to the place the present might go subsequent.
+Gervais beforehand revealed that there’s “a little clue” within the last episode of the primary season as to the place the present may go subsequent.

 Throughout Tony’s graveside deep and significant with Anne, he says: “I’m going to carry on saying and doing what I want and punishing the world, but I’m going to punish people who deserve it.
 I’m going to use my superpower for good.”